AVSLab/basilisk/src/fswAlgorithms/_fswTemplateFolder/fswModuleTemplate/fswModuleTemplate.rst

       - Description
     * - dataInMsg
       - :ref:`FswModuleTemplateMsgPayload`
-      - Input message description.
+      - (optional) Input message description.
 Note here if this message is optional, and what the default behavior is if this message is not provided.
     * - dataOutMsg
       - :ref:`FswModuleTemplateMsgPayload`